Article by Dean Ravenscroft, Ph.D. - Updated 19th Oct 2023

 Plants of the Helianthemum plant genus are half hardy or hardy perennials that have a shrubby nature.

-They may reach a height of about 30 cm (12 inches).
+They usually reach a height of about 10 to 12 inches (25-30 cm).
 This makes them ideal for use in rock gardens.
-They are also great for filling the gaps between stones in drystone walls and paving.
+They are also great for filling the gaps between stones in dry stone walls and for use in paving.
+As many species spread wider than they grow tall, they can also be handy as ground cover or at the front of a border,

 Helianthemum syriacum by ch.deff.